-But, to illustrate, lets configure a protein Fasta for the recently completed tomato genome.
-Choose a file and download it
+But, to illustrate, lets configure a protein Fasta for the most recent version of the tomato genome.
+Choose a file from the FTP site and download it

 The first thing to do with any unknown Fasta file is open it in a text editor that can handle large files and take a look at the syntax of the title lines.
 If you don't have a suitable text editor, you can use more at a command prompt.
 Make sure you look at different places in the file because it may be a merge of entries from different sources